Do I really need to seal my type of concrete?

 There are four primary types of de-icing salts that all have different characteristics and are each designed to work in certain temperature ranges.

-The most common de-icing salt is regular rock salt or sodium chloride.
-It is widely available and can melt snow and ice until the temperature drops below -8 C. Below these temperatures the rock salt stops melting snow and ice.
+- The most common de-icing salt is regular rock salt or sodium chloride.
+It is widely available and can melt snow and ice until the temperature drops below -8 °c.
+Below these temperatures, the rock salt stops melting snow and ice.
 Rock salt also releases the highest amount of chloride ions when it dissolves.
-Chloride can pollute water ways, rivers, lakes, and can also cause metal to corrode.
+Chloride can pollute waterways, rivers, and lakes, and can also cause metal to corrode.

-Calcium Chloride is another de-icing salt that is commonly marketed in tiny white pellets.
-It can melt snow and ice well below -17 C. It can cause skin irritation if your hands are moist when using it and will chemically attack concrete.
+- Calcium Chloride is another de-icing salt that is commonly marketed in tiny white pellets.
+It can melt snow and ice well below -17 °c.
+It can cause skin irritation if your hands are moist when using it, and it will chemically attack concrete.

-Potassium Chloride is another de-icing salt that is now available.
-It is not a skin irritant and will not harm vegetation but will only melt ice and snow when temperature is above -9 C.
+- Potassium Chloride is another de-icing salt that is now available.
+It is not a skin irritant and will not harm vegetation, but will only melt ice and snow when the temperature is above -9 °c.

 Concrete Repair